Where to Stay in Siena: An Insider’s Guide to the top areas

 - I Gabellieri: A good value restaurant making pizza as well as local food

-The area around the train station is the best place to stay in Siena for budget-conscious travellers.
+The area around the train station is the best place to stay in Siena on a budget.
 The location is very practical of course, but surely not as charming as the previous two areas.

-The distance to Piazza del Campo is not as bad, actually, because a good part of the way, from the Station to Porta Camollia, is covered by underground escalators.
+The distance to Piazza del Campo is not as bad, actually, because a good part of the way, from the Station to Porta Camollia (the grand gate to the Historic Centre), is covered by underground escalators.

-Two great hotel in Siena on a budget
+Two great hotels in Siena on a budget

-Casa di Alfredo ($): Charming, convenient, clean, spacious rooms, welcoming staff, and close proximity to Siena’s historic centre.
+Casa di Alfredo ($): Charming, convenient, clean, spacious rooms, welcoming staff, and close proximity to the historic centre.

 Vacanze Senesi ($): Elegant rooms, clean, friendly hosts.